boolean-uk/java-cloud-azure-day-3/SUBMISSION.md

 3. Add Inbound Role (changed this to port 4000 later)
 ![](images/03_Add_inbound_rule.png)

 NOTE!
-The VM got deleted before I could move on to thi next step, did the above steps again and then proceeded with the following steps.
+The VM got deleted before I could move on to this next step, did the above steps again and then proceeded with the following steps.
 4. SSH into VM

 5. sudo apt install java